 3. The Ethics Premium

-Ethics-First Buyers will pay premium prices for brands with clear ethical positioning, but only if they feel emotionally safe with their choice.
-This creates significant opportunities for legacy brands with strong safety reputations and consistent values messaging.
+Conscience Buyers will pay premium prices for brands with clear ethical positioning, but only if they feel emotionally safe with their choice.
+This creates some major opportunities for legacy brands with strong safety reputations and consistent values messaging.

 Brand Implication: Brands with authentic ethical positioning can likely command price premiums while maintaining volume growth.